weisdd/lfgw/README.md

 * requests to sensitive endpoints are blocked by default;
 * requests to both `/api/*` and `/federate` endpoints are protected (=rewritten).

-## Current limitations

-* there's no OIDC callback, so it can only proxy requests that already have a jwt token.

 ## Similar projects

 Similar projects are described [here](docs/similar-projects.md).